-In this context eliminate the odd one and choose from the similar options.
+In this context eliminate the odd one and choose from similar options.

 22. Unrelated answers:

-Once the question is read the options would have answers related to the question, if there are answers which are unrelated to the question then they can be eliminated as wrong answer.
+Once the question is read the options would have answers related to the question, if there are answers which are unrelated to the question then they can be eliminated as the wrong answer.

 23. Proper preparation:

 It is true that multiple-choice questions concentrate on minute details in the subject which cannot be retained in mind effectively.
 Preparing at an early stage is what a multiple-choice exam requires.

 Frequent review and early preparations are ways to hack the multiple-choice exercises instead of tricks and guesswork.

-It is mandatory for intense preparation for any multiple choice paper, it would be advisable to pay attention to terms and concepts, observations, ideas and lot more.
+It is mandatory for intense preparation for any multiple-choice paper, it would be advisable to pay attention to terms and concepts, observations, ideas and a lot more.
 These tips are important as this would be the ones which most commonly appear in the exams.

 You can also make lists and tables of important ideas or events which makes learning easier.

 25. Do not guess all the time:

-Almost all students guess most of the time for a multiple choice answers but guessing would not be apt for negative marking questions.
-Avoid guess work for negative marking questions as they may lower your final total.
+Almost all students guess most of the time for multiple choice answers but guessing would not be apt for negative marking questions.
+Avoid guesswork for negative marking questions as they may lower your final total.

-These are a few hints which can be followed for answering multiple choice questionnaire, but these tips are not complete100% true to yield successful results.
+These are a few hints which can be followed for answering the multiple-choice questionnaire, but these tips are not complete 100% true to yield successful results.
 These are a few tricks to handle the questions.
 They work for some situations but not completely for all exams, all time and all scenarios.
-Prior preparations and training are mandatory aspects for any multiple choice exams.
+Prior preparations and training are mandatory aspects for any multiple-choice exams.